DustinThewind505/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the difference between `Relational Databases` and `SQL`.
+1. A Relational Database is what holds information in a way that resembles spreadsheets, tables with rows and columns.
+SQL is the computer language used to look through these tables, and to create new tables with relative information from current tables.

 - [ ] Why do tables need a `primary key`?
+2. Tables need a primary key so each row can be uniquely identified.

 - [ ] What is the name given to a table column that references the primary key on another table.
+3. Foreign key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.
+4. A third table that references the foreign keys of the first two tables

 ## Minimum Viable Product